duerko2/token-service/README.md

 ### Troubleshooting
-If you cannot run the build.sh script, ensure that the script is runnable by running the following command
+If you cannot run the build.sh script, ensure that the script is runnable by running the following command (assuming that you are in the token-service directory)
 ```Bash
 chmod +x build.sh
 ```